bashdot/bashdot/README.md

 bash dotfiler install public private
 ```

-dotfiler will symlink all the files in the public and private directories within profiles
+Dotfiler will symlink all the files in the public and private directories within profiles
-into your home directory while prepending a ".".
+into your home directory while prepending a "period".

 The above command would create the following symlinks: